|

 A

-s of the 11th of May, the El Centro Nacional de Prevención de Desastres de la Secretaría de Gobernación (CENAPRED) has reported that in the last 24 hours the monitoring system again detected 5 exhalations acompanied by steam and gas.
-The other monitored parameters remain without important changes.
-At the moment of this report CENAPRED can see the volcano with a steam and gas emission.
+s of the 23rd of August, the El Centro Nacional de Prevención de Desastres de la Secretaría de Gobernación (CENAPRED) has reported that in the last 24 hours the monitoring system detected 4 exhalations accompanied by steam and gas.
+At the moment of this report there is no visibility to the volcano due to the clouds.
 From high to low probability the expected activity scenarios in the next hours, days or weeks are: moderate exhalations, some with ash emissions; occasionally mild incandescence during nights and sporadic low level explosions with low probabilities of incandescent fragment at short distance to the crater.
 There is a permanent monitoring of the volcano to detect any change.
 The traffic light of volcanic alert remains in YELLOW Phase 2.

 V